Frequently asked questions in personal injury cases

 Q I lost time from work because of my injuries.
 Can I recover that money?

-A PIP coverage may reimburse a portion of your lost wages up to a year from the accident.
+A PIP coverage may reimburse a portion of your lost wages up to two years from the accident.
 There are several limitations on this coverage.
 You may also recover from the at-fault party lost wages not paid by PIP.

 Q A close relative of mine was killed in an auto accident recently.
 Does his estate have a claim against the negligent driver?